2 Days in Belfast with Kids

 We had originally planned to hike up Cave Hill on the afternoon of our first day in Belfast, but we needed to buy a new camera to replace our DSLR which broke during our two days in Edinburgh with kids.
 After buying our Sony A6000, we didn’t have enough time to travel across town to Cave Hill Country Park, but we still wanted to enjoy some time outside on this nice July afternoon.

-We’ve enjoyed many riverside walks in Europe and our Lonely Planet said some nice things about Belfast’s riverside walk, so we decided to go for a walk and play with our new camera.
+We’ve enjoyed many riverside walks in Europe, so we decided to go for a walk along the River Lagan and play with our new camera.

 The pathway is known as the Lagan Towpath and we had easy access to it from our riverfront vacation home rental near the Albert Bridge.
-We enjoyed a nice, relaxing walk along the Logan Towpath for about 1.2 miles / 2 km before turning back.
+We enjoyed a nice, relaxing walk along the Lagan Towpath for about 2 km (1.2 miles) before turning back.
 We had hoped to make it to the Botanic Garden, but to be honest, we spent too much time playing with our new camera and we ran out of time.

 We keep a tighter grip on the kids in the big cities, so they always appreciate an opportunity to run wild a little bit, although with many cyclists also enjoying the Lagan Towpath, we still had to keep a close eye on them.